The Fusilier Aid Society (FAS)

 The Regiment always looks after our soldiers and their families, both in service and after they have retired.

 The Fusilier Aid Fund distributes grants to those who bear the physical and mental scars of combat in the service of our country; and to those who have fallen on hard times through no fault of their own.

 The Fund always welcomes donations, no matter how small, so that our charitable work can continue to look after our Fusiliers.

-The latest report on how the Fund has helped our soldiers and families is here FAS Impact Report 2016
+For the latest FAS Impact report on how the Fund has helped our soldiers and families, please contact RHQ.

 The Fusiliers’ Aid Society (FAS) does exactly what it says – year after year after year